gada1982/CarND-Advanced-Lane-Lines/README.md

 # 8. Lane Curvature and Vehicel Offset
 The code for calculation of the lane curvature and the vehicel offset can be found in **CODE CELL 12** and **CODE CELL 13** of the Jupyter notebook P4.jpynb.
 Functions `calculate_curvature_pix` and `calculate_curvature_rw`:

 `calculate_curvature_pix` is used to calculate the data in pixels, which is only done for testing. `calculate_curvature_rw` is used to calculate the data for the real world (m).
 To prepare the data for the real world, code is included in the functions `find_first` and `find_next`.
-In theese two functions a polynom with coefficients for the real world dimensions is calculated with the following conversion rates:
+In these two functions a polynom with coefficients for the real world dimensions is calculated with the following conversion rates:
 - ym_per_pix = 30/720 # meters per pixel in y dimension
 - xm_per_pix = 3.7/700 # meters per pixel in x dimension

 The curvature of a polynome is calculated the following way (A, B, C) are defined by `np.polyfit()`:
 ![calc_curv](https://github.com/gada1982/CarND-Advanced-Lane-Lines/blob/master/info_for_readme/calc_curv.png)

-The curvature for the left and right lane are calculated seperately and the mean is taken for the final output.
+The curvature for the left and right lane lines are calculated seperately and the mean is taken for the final output.

-To calculate the offset of the vehicle, the position where the left and right lane polynom cut the bottom of the camera image (nearest point) are taken as referance and are compared to the center of the image in x-direction (camera mounting point).
+To calculate the offset of the vehicle, the position where the left and right lane line polynom cut the bottom of the camera image (nearest point) are taken as referance and are compared to the center of the image in x-direction (camera mounting point).

-Theese information is printed on every frame of the augmented video.
+This information is printed on every frame of the augmented video.

 # 9. Pipeline for Single Images
 Finally a pipeline had to be built which take all these helper functions together.
 The pipeline takes a single raw image, does the calculation and augmentation and returns the augmented image.